 Random Safety Tips for Painters

-- Prior to starting work, ensure the room is as empty as possible and everything is covered with drop cloths.
+- Prior to starting work, ensure the room is as empty as possible.

 - Make sure the drop cloths are not bunched up and become a trip hazard.